 Later 64s added separated composite output (what we now call s-video), so a rainbow-badged 64 is a better machine to actually use.
 But there are several million of those machines floating around, which is why those early machines have mystique with collectors.

 I’ve heard that most of the swapped-out Rev.A boards had their socketed chips removed and were discarded.
 So the chances of finding a Rev.A board in a rainbow-badged 64 would seem low, but as soon as you say it can never happen, I’m sure someone will find one.

 The silver label Commodore 64 isn’t the best example of the machine to use.
 In the 1980s and 1990s, people considered them junk.
 That’s one of the things that makes them more difficult to find today.
 But its relative scarcity makes it very interesting to collect.
-A completely unmodified silver-label is a prize for a collector today.
+A completely unmodified silver-label, especially in perfect working order, is a prize for a collector today.
 But when a 64 fan just wants to play some Jumpman, they’ll reach for a rainbow label instead.

 Although the silver-label was rather short-lived, Commodore reincarnated the 64 multiple times.
 Here are the other C-64 models.
 Some rare, some anything but.

 A real C64 Silver Label is based on motherboard ASSY 326298 with chips produced until week 12 1983.
 Look inside it!